-270 5.4 Application of an extensional stress field
+5.4 Application of an extensional stress field

-In order to explore the influence of the extensional far-field stress on stress patterns (Fig. 1a), we ran simulations applying 5 MPa (typical low value for rift zones; Turcotte and Schubert (2002); Moeck et al. (2009); Maccaferri et al. (2014); Sulpizio and Massaro (2017) along the lateral bondaries of the computational domain (Fig. 7).

-In the case of a single magma chamber ($\Delta P_e = 10$ MPa; Fig. 7, panels i-ii), the addition of the far-field stress reduces the

-- 275 confinement effect due to the no displacement condition imposed along the x z directions (plane strain approximation).
-When considering the double magma chamber configuration (ΔP_o = 10 MPa in the deep chamber and ΔP_o = 5 MPa in the shallower one), the presence of the far-field stress produces slight changes in stress magnitude and pattern for both σ3 and σ1 (Fig. 7, panels iii and iv) with respect to Figure 5b.
-Very similar effects appears ion the complete feeding system configuration model (Fig. 7, panels v-vi).
-Also, in this case using ΔP_o = 20 MPa in the deep magma chamber does not significantly affect

-280 the model outputs (Appendix 2).
+In order to explore the influence of the extensional far-field stress on stress patterns (Fig. 1a), we ran simulations applying 5 MPa (a typical low value for rift zones; Turcotte and Schubert, 2002; Moeck et al., 2009; Maccaferri et al., 2014b; Sulpizio and Massaro, 2017) along the lateral boundaries of the computational domain (Fig. 7).
+In the case of a single magma chamber ( $\Delta P_e = 10$ MPa; Fig. 7, panels i-ii), the addition of the far-field stress reduces the confinement effect due to the no-displacement condition imposed along the x-z directions (plane strain approximation).
+When considering the double magma chamber configuration ( $\Delta P_0 = 10$ MPa in the deep chamber and $\Delta P_0 = 5$ MPa in the shallower one), the presence of the far-field stress produces slight changes in the stress magnitude and pattern for both $\sigma_3$ and $\sigma_1$ (Fig. 7, panels iii and iv) with respect to Fig. 5b.
+Very similar effects appears in the complete feeding system configuration model (Fig. 7, panels v-vi).
+Also, in this case using $\Delta P_0 = 20$ MPa in the deep magma chamber does not significantly affect the model outputs (Appendix B).

-- 5.5 Faults bordering the Colima Rift
+5.5 Faults bordering the Colima Rift

 The effect of faults bordering the CR on the final feeding system configuration is simulated through two damage zones by degrading their elastic properties.
-Adding these elements does not significantly alter the stress distribution observed in Figures 7v and 7vi, but only provides a slight reduction in both σ_1 and σ_3 intensities around their edges (Figs. 7vii and 7viii).
-The different distance of the two damage zones from the feeding system produces a small asymmetry in both σ_1 and σ_3 patterns with respect to simulations without damage zones, especially near the deep magma chamber (Figs. 7v-viii).
+Adding these elements does not significantly alter the stress distribution observed in Fig. 7v and vi but only provides a slight reduction in both $\sigma_1$ and $\sigma_3$ intensities around their edges (Fig. 7vii and viii).
+The different distance of the two damage zones from the feed-